loda-lang/loda-lang.github.io/install.markdown

 export LODA_HOME=$HOME/loda
 ```

-Now, you are ready to install LODA by running the following commands (copy & paste should work):
+Now, you are ready to install LODA by running the following commands (you can use copy & paste):

 ```bash
 mkdir -p $LODA_HOME/bin